-Roger King is Founding Directors of the Thompson Center for Business Case Studies and the Tanoto Center for Asian Family Business and Entrepreneurship Studies,
+Roger King is Founding Director of both the Thompson Center for Business Case Studies and the Tanoto Center for Asian Family Business and Entrepreneurship Studies,

 and Adjunct Professor of Finance at The Hong Kong University of Science and Technology (HKUST).